 The researchers employed a descriptive survey method which enabled them to collect relevant data to provide meaningful answers to the research questions.
-According to Leeds (1974) Fajemidagba (1994) and Daramola (1990) the descriptive survey method looks carefully at a phenomenon and describes exactly what is seen.
+According to Leeds (1974) Fajemidagba (1995) and Daramola (1990) the descriptive survey method looks carefully at a phenomenon and describes exactly what is seen.

-The target population for the study were all teachers from all the primary schools in Ilorin, the capital of Kwara State, Nigeria.
+The target populations for the study were all teachers from all the primary schools in Ilorin, the capital of Kwara State, Nigeria.
 The sample consisted of 200 teachers randomly selected from 20 primary schools, 10 from the public and 10 from the private primary schools in the town.
-The stratified randomization technique was used to choose the 20 schools and the 200 teachers so as to erase any bias and to cater for the variables of sex, gender and qualification.
+The stratified randomization technique was used to choose the 20 schools and the 200 teachers so as to erase any bias and to cater for the variables of type of school gender, qualification and experience.

-Researchers -designed questionnaire was used to elicit information from the teacher respondents in the 20 sampled schools.

-The questionnaires were distributed to the 200 sampled teachers in their respective schools and were collected back on the spot.
+Researchers -designed questionnaire was used to elicit information from the teacher- respondents in the 20 sampled schools.
+The copies of questionnaire were distributed to the 200 sampled teachers in their respective schools and were collected back on the spot.
 This ensured 100% return of the questionnaire.

-Frequency counts and percentage were used to answer the two research questions posited in the study while chi-square (x^2) statistical analysis was employed to test each of the formulated hypotheses.
-The results of the findings are presented on tables 1-6
+Frequency counts and percentage were used to answer the two research questions posited in the study while chi-square (x2) statistical analysis was employed to test each of the formulated hypotheses.
+The results of the findings are presented on Tables 1-6.

-RESULTS AND FINDINGS.
+RESULTS AND FINDINGS

-The first research question asked whether teachers were aware of the infusion of Environmental education in the Nigeria Primary school curriculum.

-The result of the analysis is shown on table 1 below;
+The first research question asked whether teachers were aware of the incorporation of Environmental education in the Nigeria Primary school curriculum.
+The result of the analysis is shown in Table 1.